HardisonCo/.github/international/peoples-republic-of-china/cn-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with cn_Health systems in People's Republic of China.
+This document outlines how HMS-AGT is integrated with cn-health systems in People's Republic of China.